gluster/libgfapi-python/doc/markdown/dev_guide.md

 ### Important Notes:

 #### Definining a hostname
-GlusterFS does not allow for specifiyng `localhost` as a valid hostname when creating a volume, so `gfshost` was used in the functional tests.
-If you use a different hostname when creating the gluster volume, be sure to update the functional tests.
+GlusterFS does not allow for specifiyng `localhost` as a valid hostname when creating a volume.
+Make sure to set host and volume information in test/test.conf file.
+The default host is 'gfshost' and default volume name is 'test'.

 #### Stopping services
 For the purpose of running this test, stop the `firewalld` service and disable `selinux`.